cthulahoops/tfa/README.md

 * I don't keep my phone with me all the time.
 * I'm worried about losing access to my accounts if I lose my phone.

-I feel far more comfortable with TOTP codes now!
+This project succeeded in its main goal: I now have a good understanding of how TOTP codes work.

 ## Should you use this?

 Maybe?
-This probably isn't best practice for two factor authentication codes.
-The default assumption is that phones have better security than computers.
-Depending on how you manage passwords, and access to your e-mail someone with access to your computer probably has the ability to access your accounts.
+Standard practice is to keep two-factor authentication codes on your phone, not your computer.
+This separation is intentional - if someone gains access to your computer, they still won't have your 2FA codes.
+By storing codes on your computer with this tool, you're reducing that security boundary.
+The security model assumes phones have better protection against unauthorised access than computers do.

 The secret database is not encrypted.
-It a simple json file that gets rewritten on every modification.
+It's a simple json file that gets rewritten on every modification.
 It might lose your secrets.
-You should keep backups, and probably use the qr code feature to add accounts an authenticator app.
+You should keep backups, and probably use the qr code feature to add accounts to an authenticator app.

 I'm also not a security expert.
 I'm just a programmer who wanted to understand TOTP.
 Maybe you should use a standard tool instead.